 The agenda and/or speakers are subject to changes.

 This program will provide between 10.5-12.5 CLE/CEU hours, depending upon the jurisdiction.
 NELI is an approved provider of HRCI and SHRM for recertification credit.

 REGISTRATION FEE SCHEDULE:

-Registrations received before July 31
+Registrations received by July 31

 Early Government Registration Fee: $695.00 - Early Non-Government Registration Fee: $745.00

 Government Registration Fee: $795.00 - Non-Government Registration Fee: $845.00